TheBrainlyProgrammer/codechef-solution/README.md

 # codechef-solution
-All myde soutions are uploaded here
+All my codechef soutions are uploaded here